 Bonide® Copper Fungicide Spray or Dust

+Chemical Control

 Bonide® Fruit Tree Spray (berries only)

 Bonide® Captan Fruit & Ornamental

 Armillaria Root Rot

 White knots between the bark and hardened at or below the soil line.
 Infected tissues have a mushroom-like odor when moist.
 Black fungus strands that look somewhat like roots, may be formed on the outside of the roots.
 During fall and early winter, fungus may produce mushroom-like fruiting bodies at the soil line around the trunk.
 Plant may die quickly or may show a slow decline with wilting leaves, and/or small dark green leaves.
 Disease progresses by root contact with infected plants.
 Soil fumigation may be necessary.